Skip to main content

 Taxis

-Mon Taxi
+Taxi Laurier

-On October 17, 2018, the Cannabis Act and a number of supporting regulations and ministerial orders came into force, legalizing and strictly regulating the sale, possession, and production of cannabis in Canada.
+On October 17, 2018, the Cannabis Act and a number of supporting regulations and ministerial orders came into force, legalizing and strictly regulating the sale, possession and production of cannabis in Canada.
+However, taking cannabis or any product containing cannabis into Canada is illegal and can result in serious criminal penalties both at home and abroad.